Specialty coffee: Specialty coffee consumption

 Asia is projected to soon represent the world's largest consumer of specialty coffee, with over US$3.7 billion in new value growth projected from 2016 to 2020.
 Despite Asia being traditionally dominated by tea consumption, it is now easy to find specialty coffee shops across many Korean, Chinese and Japanese cities.
 The growing trend of coffee consumption in Asia, particularly in China, is driven by the perception of coffee as an experience rather than just a beverage.
 While the taste of coffee remains central, social media has shifted consumers' focus towards the symbolic meaning of drinking coffee as a representation of lifestyle.

 There have also been increases in the consumption of coffee from countries traditionally responsible for growing coffee.
 Brazil's overall coffee consumption in 2014 was 21 million bags, close to that of the US at 23.4 million bags.
 Guatemala is also experiencing a surge in popularity of specialty coffee.

 In Qatar and the rest of the Gulf region, the consumption of Specialty Coffee has increased progressively into a flourishing industry since mid-2010's.
-Noting Specialty Coffee is very distinct to the traditional Kahwah Al Arabiya which already had a considerable presence in the gulfian market.
+Noting Specialty Coffee is very distinct to the traditional Kahwah Al Arabiya which already had a considerable presence in the Gulf market.

 The specialty coffee segment is on an upward trajectory, and its market value is expected to reach $152.69 billion by 2030.
 This is influenced by such factors as growing preferences towards high-quality coffee and increasing emphasis on sustainability.